matbee-eth/ollama-fuse-fs/README.md

 ## Overview

-Ollama stores models in a complex directory structure under `$HOME/.ollama`.
-This FUSE application crawls that structure and presents a simplified view where:
+Ollama stores models in a complex directory structure under `$HOME/.ollama` or any other specified directory.
+This FUSE application crawls these directories and presents a simplified view where:

 - Each model has its own directory at the root level
 - Inside each model directory, there are `.gguf` and `.modelfile` files for each version